Charlesetc/charlesetc/_posts/2015-10-23-dynamic-types-part-0.markdown

 # The Start

-You start typing -- fingers flying across all the alphabetic keys, the only symbols you need are "+", "-", and ".".
-Line after line of glorious code cascade from your freshly manicured nails.
-(Props, by the way) That old geezer sitting next to you starts up ghci, gets eclipse going, and has begun installing the latest gcc.
+You start typing -- using alphabetic keys alone; the only symbols you need are "+", "-", and ".".
+You've already written 50 lines!
+That old guy sitting next to you starts up ghci, gets eclipse going, and has begun installing the latest gcc.
 You're halfway through the core logic and he's still writing types down on paper.

 # Lap One